malgo1311/streaming-reviews-with-kakfa-pyspark/README.md

 2. **Model Building:**

-⋅⋅* Build a Logistic Regression Model pipeline to classify whether the reviews as negative or positive using PySpark's Machine Learning (ML) library.
+⋅⋅a.
+Build a Logistic Regression Model pipeline to classify whether the reviews as negative or positive using PySpark's Machine Learning (ML) library.

 ⋅⋅* Here, our focus is not to build a very accurate classification model but to see how to use any model and return results on streaming data.